 Teacher Representatives- Lisa Pimentel, Jennifer Ballard and Janine Viscardi

 We would like to thank the School Advisory Council for their efforts on behalf of our students.
 As a school community we appreciate this continued support and cooperation.

-We hope to see you at our next SAC meeting in the school staffroom: Date TBD
+We hope to see you at our next SAC meeting in the school staffroom:

 Catholic Code of Conduct